 Ellen Avril: Asian collection

-Andrea Inselmann: Contemporary art
+Andrea Inselmann: Contemporary art and photography

-Visible Storage Gallery: More than one thousand works of art from the African, pre-Columbian, Asian, and decorative arts collections are now on view on Floor 2L.
+Visible storage gallery: More than one thousand works of art from the African, pre-Columbian, Asian, and decorative arts collections are now on view on Floor 2L.